go-yasi/team-profile-generator/README.md

 # Team Profile Generator

 ## Description
 The goal of this assignment was to create a Node.js command-line application that generates an HTML webpage with employee information provided by the user.
-This application uses the [Inquirer](https://www.npmjs.com/package/inquirer) package to collect input from the user
+This application uses the [Inquirer](https://www.npmjs.com/package/inquirer) package to collect input from the user and JavaScript template literals to generate the HTML of the homepage.

 ## User Story
 "As a manager, I want to generate a webpage that displays my team's basic info so that I have quick access to their emails and GitHub profiles."